cyb3rxp/awesome-soc/README.md

 ### SOC/CSIRT architecture of detection
-As per [CYRAIL's paper](https://slideplayer.com/slide/15779727/) here is an example of architecture of detection (SIEM, SIRP, TIP):
+As per [CYRAIL's paper](https://slideplayer.com/slide/15779727/) here is an example of architecture of detection (SIEM, SIRP, TIP interconnections) and workflow:
 ![image](https://user-images.githubusercontent.com/16035152/187097659-a1006466-22a5-4c89-b0f1-ace64f54834f.png)